bussidn/TimelinKata/README.md

 To start the kata, simply clone the dedicated branch (normally associated with the session)

-Your job is to implements the DateTimeline class, which is an interface extending Timaline for the java.util.Date class, so choose a unique name for your timeline implementation. ex : MyTimeline.java
+Your job is to implements the DateTimeline class, which is an interface extending Timeline for the java.util.Date class, so choose a unique name for your timeline implementation. ex : MyTimeline.java

 ```java